-- be familiar with this safeguarding policy and implement this consistently in the course of their work with children and young people - be aware of the role and identity of the Designated Safeguarding Lead/s and deputies for the school - refer child protection concerns to Children's Services in the absence of the designated safeguarding lead and be aware of the statutory assessments under Section 17 and Section 47 of the Children Act 1989 that they may contribute to - be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc. - be involved in the implementation of individual education programmes, Early Help assessments and plans, Child in Need plans and interagency Child Protection plans
+- Be familiar with this safeguarding policy and implement this consistently in the course of their work with children/young people. - Be aware of the role and identity of the Designated Safeguarding Lead/s and Deputies for the school. - Refer child protection concerns to Children's Social Care in the absence of the DSL and be aware of the statutory assessments under Section 17 and Section 47 of the Children Act 1989 that they may contribute to. - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc. - Be involved in the implementation of individual education programmes, Early Help/ assessments and TAF Support Plans, Child in Need plans and Child Protection plans. - Be alert to signs and indicators of safeguarding concerns and possible abuse. - Record concerns and pass the record to the DSL, or a member of the Safeguarding Team. - Recognise and respond to concerns about the behaviour of staff, students and volunteers which indicates they may pose a risk of harm to children following interagency procedures agreed by the SCPs. - Deal with a disclosure of abuse from a child/young person in line with the guidance in Appendix Four. - All staff and Governors will receive safeguarding training, (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at the point of induction - this will be regularly updated at a minimum of three-year intervals. - The DSL together with named Deputies will undertake additional higher level training in order to ensure they have appropriate knowledge and skills to undertake the role and will utilise these training opportunities available from the SCPs and other organisations as agreed by theGoverning Board this training will be regularly updated at a minimum of twoyearly intervals.

-- be alert to signs and indicators of safeguarding concerns and possible abuse - record concerns and pass the record to the Designated Safeguarding Lead, or a member of the Safeguarding Team - recognise and respond to concerns about the behaviour of staff, students and volunteers which indicates they may pose a risk of harm to children following interagency procedures agreed by the CBSCP - deal with a disclosure of abuse from a child in line with the guidance in Appendix Four - all staff and Governors will receive safeguarding training, (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at the point of induction. - the Designated Safeguarding Lead together with named deputies will undertake additional higher-level training in order to ensure they have appropriate knowledge and skills to undertake the role and will utilise these training opportunities available from the CBSCP and other organisations as agreed by the governing board - this training will be regularly updated at a minimum of two-yearly intervals - in addition to the above, all staff will receive annual safeguarding updates, which may include E-learning, circulation of information and guidance internally, staff meetings, inset training - the subject / topics for training and updates will take into consideration CBSCP priorities, local context, and needs of our pupils and identified training needs of staff.
+- In addition to the above, all staff will receive annual safeguarding updates, which may include E-learning, circulation of information and guidance internally, staff meetings, inset training. - The subject / topics for training and updates will take into consideration SCP's priorities, local context, and needs of our pupils and identified training needs of staff.

-7. The Governing board
+7. The Governing Board

-The Governing board will ensure that they comply with their duties under legislation.
-They will have regard to Keeping Children Safe in Education 2023 to ensure that the policies, procedures and training in our school are effective and comply with the law at all times.
+The Governing Board will ensure that they comply with their duties under legislation.
+They will have regard to Keeping Children Safe in Education 2024 to ensure that the policies, procedures and training in our school are effective and comply with the law at all times.